Technique of Anchoring Leads Using Sleeves

 Before commencing of suturing, it would be nice to have an own rhythm or a paced rhythm from a temporary wire rather than the new pacing lead.
 Sometimes during suturing, if the suture breaks with force, it may yank the lead and dislodge it from the active fixation site leading to loss of capture.
 Therefor its always safer to have an independent rhythm which is not dependent on the new pacing lead.

-A stylet should be inside the lead before suturing – for two reasons, Firstly, it is extremely difficult to keep the sleeve in place without any additional support to the lead and Secondly, the stylet provides safety from lead kink/ damage, if excessive force is applied to the sleeve during suturing.
+A stylet should be inside the lead before suturing – for two reasons, Firstly, it is fairly difficult to keep the sleeve in place without any additional support to the lead and Secondly, the stylet provides safety from lead kink/ damage, if excessive force is applied to the sleeve during suturing.
 If the original 3D stylet is still in place, it should be withdrawn halfway (having it just beyond the pocket floor is enough for suture support).
 If it is completely taken out, a straight stylet should be inserted HALFWAY for lead support.
 One must NOT insert the straight stylet completely as it would straighten the lead and cause a dislodgement at the active fixation site.

 Method of Suturing the Sleeve